Peterpiotr/siguren-documentation/docs/source/installation/mechanical-installation/retrofit-feasibility.rst

 ==================================================
-Verifying the Feasibility of MotoSuiveur Retrofit
+Verifying the Feasibility of MotoSuiveur® Retrofit
 ==================================================

 ..